kc657/project-waywayfar/README.md

 ## Features
--Sign up /login
+Sign up /login

-- Add a post/update a post about a place in a city -See posts for each city
+Add a post/update a post about a place in a city

+See posts for each city

 ### Install